Kristina01111000/Drws_site/README.md

 - On four element metaphysics crop the bottom picture so there isn't a big white space on the page

-- On bottom of monthly topics page link to old monthly topics

 emails done:

 emails waiting for confirmation: all the rest